CrackerKSR/py/README.md

-# py
-# Pythons programs written as per mentioned in practical manual of Third year diploma in computer enginering (i-scheme)
+Python programs written as per mentioned in practical manual of Third year diploma in computer enginering (i-scheme)
 # Theem College Of Engineering